What To Do When Google Overwrites You

 This illustrates why you want to know exactly when Google rewrites your title.
 The title you thought searchers were seeing has been replaced by something completely different.

-Strategy: To prevent Google rewriting based on length, aim for between 51-60 characters.
-This seems to be the "sweet spot" where Google rewrites the fewest number of titles.
+Strategy: To prevent Google from rewriting based on length, we recommend titles between 51-60 characters in length.
+This seems to be the “sweet spot” where Google rewrites the fewest number of titles.

 <title>Support & Product Guides - Zyppy</title>

 <h1>Support & Product Guides</h1>

 When the title is different than the H1, Google may choose to use the H1 instead.
 This is especially true if Google thinks the title tag is too “markety” or isn’t as relevant.

 <title>10 Greatest Product Support Guides to Help Increase Traffic - Zyppy</title>

 Strategy: In our study, we found that “matching your H1 to your title typically dropped the degree of rewriting across the board, often dramatically.“